umcu/clinlp/CONTRIBUTING.md

 ### Documentation

 We like our code to be well documented.
 The documentation can be found in the `docs` directory.
 If you are making changes to the codebase, please make sure to update the documentation accordingly.
+If you are adding new components, please add them to the [component library](TODO), and following the existing structure.

 #### Docstrings